Why Sustainable Transportation Advocates Need to Talk About Abortion Access

 A 2017 Guttmacher survey of patients who had to cross state lines or travel more than 100 miles to terminate a pregnancy found that “the distance itself was not what made traveling burdensome; external factors (e.g., inclement weather, limited access to safe and reliable transportation, or the need to use multiple means of transport) significantly increased the time it took women to travel even relatively short distances to care.”

-Put another way: even the 22 miles it takes the average abortion seeker has to travel can be profoundly punishing if she has to, say, catch three unreliable buses and walk part of the way in the rain.
+Put another way: even the 22 miles the average abortion seeker has to travel can still be profoundly punishing if she also has to, say, catch three unreliable buses and walk part of the way in the rain.

 And that’s before all the other barriers to care are factored in, like appointment availability at overburdened clinics forced to absorb an influx of patients from abortion deserts, the cost of the procedure, follow-up care, and any associated travel and accommodations, the ability to get time off work or secure childcare, racist and transphobic doctors, and so much more.